Ralph Hospital: Awards

 Hospital's awards include the Silver Star, Legion of Merit, Bronze Star Medal, Army Commendation Medal, and the Italian Medal for Military Valor.

 His campaign awards include the Mexican Campaign, World War I Victory, American Defense, American Campaign, European-Middle Eastern-North Africa Campaign Medal with three bronze campaign stars, the Army of Occupation Service Medal, and the World War II Victory Medal.

 Personal life

 Hospital was married twice, and had three daughters.
 He was the father of Polly Flansburgh, owner of Boston by Foot, and was father-in-law to Earl Flansburgh, a notable Boston architect.

 Hospital died on December 20, 1972, and was buried at Arlington National Cemetery.

-Hospital is the maternal grandfather of musician John Flansburgh, one half of the alternative rock band They Might Be Giants, and Paxus Calta (born Earl S. Flansburgh), an anti-nuclear activist.
-They Might Be Giants included a picture of Hospital on the cover art for their album Lincoln.
+Hospital is the maternal grandfather of musician John Flansburgh, co-founder of American alternative rock band They Might Be Giants, and Paxus Calta (born Earl S. Flansburgh), an anti-nuclear activist.
+They Might Be Giants included a picture of Hospital on the cover art for their 1988 album Lincoln.